 Randolph James owns Magnolia Emporium.
 He may not be a mom himself, but his mother, Thelma, played an important role in his store’s creation.
 His family has long been involved in diverse fields including the music industry, design, fashion, and modeling.
 When Randolph was coping with the economic downturn in 2008, he turned to his mother for inspiration, and Magnolia Emporium emerged.
 Because of the unique nature of their products, they favor the in-person shopping experience and don’t sell online.
 But if you’re anywhere near Charlotte, it might be worth popping in to find the perfect gift for a mom in your life.

 We hope you find a special way to let moms know you see their hard work.
-Special thanks to all of our wonderful merchants who mentioned their kids in the interview!
-We are sure there are more than we know, but here are the moms we’ve knowingly written about:
+Special thanks to all of our wonderful merchants who mentioned their kids and/or moms in the interview!
+We are sure there are more than we know, but here are the moms or mom shout-outs we’ve knowingly written about:

 ABC Fitness (Waldorf, MD)